Petar Drapšin: World War II

 In 1941, following the Axis invasion of Yugoslavia, Drapšin was given the task of organizing armed uprising in the Herzegovina region by the Yugoslav Communist Party (KPJ).

-Savo Skoko (1923–2013), a historian who fought on the Partisan side during World War II, hailing from the Jugovići village near Gacko compiled a book of documents and first-hand accounts titled Krvavo kolo hercegovačko 1941-1942.
-Published in Podgorica in 1995, the book details crimes committed by the members of People's Liberation Movement against civilians in the Herzegovina region during World War II, and Petar Drapšin is mentioned as the organizer and perpetrator of a series of such crimes.
-After complaints within the revolutionary movement that the communists in Herzegovina are soft on "class enemies", various prominent war-tested communist leaders including Sava Kovačević and Drapšin were sent there in late 1941 and early 1942.
-As the commanding officers of the First Striking Battalion (Prvi udarni bataljon), their men executed 21 local villagers on 27 February 1942 on Radački brijeg.
-On 3 and 4 March 1942, an even bigger crime occurred when they rounded up and executed a total of 41 people from the Bileća-area villages of Golobrđe, Divljakuša, and Meka Gruda.
-To strengthen the psychological effect on the rest of the villagers they then proceeded to completely dehumanize their victims by dancing and celebrating around their corpses while the family members wailed.

-Drapšin's conduct in Herzegovina got him sharp criticism from the party leadership as well as disciplinary action.
-However, in January 1943, the party gave him another chance by appointing him the commander of Yugoslav National Liberation Army's (YNLA) 12th Slavonian Division.
+His hardline approach resulted in him over-reaching his task by dealing ruthlessly with civilians who did not subscribe to his revolutionary zealousness.
+This led to widespread accounts among the Partisans of his excesses.
+These included that in spring 1942 his men executed sixty villagers, and then danced around their corpses, in front of the relatives of the dead.
+This was done to remind the local population of the absolute power of the Partisans.
+Drapšin was sanctioned by KPJ headquarters for these actions, but his combat skills led to a series of promotions.
+In January 1943, he was appointed as the commander of Yugoslav National Liberation Army's (YNLA) 12th Slavonian Division.
 Two months later he received the rank of major general.
 In May 1944 he became commander of YNLA's 8th Corps.
 During summer 1944, Drapšin became deputy commander of the Croatian National Liberation Army (NOVH), the Croatian branch of YNLA.

 In December 1944 Drapšin was sent to Dalmatia to command YNLA's 8th Corps.
 In January 1945 he received the rank of lieutenant general.
 Units under his command halted German offensive in Dalmatian hinterland in January 1945 and liberated Herzegovina during the Mostar Operation.

 Soon after that the 8th Corps got transformed into the 4th Army, which began the Lika-Primorje operation, an offensive against the remaining Axis forces in Yugoslavia in late March 1945.
 Despite difficult terrain and need for complicated amphibious operation, Drapšin's force scored spectacular success by piercing through enemy lines in Lika, defeating German forces in the Rijeka operation, landing in Istria and entering Trieste before Allied forces.
 This Partisan offensive was arguably the most important in the history of Yugoslavia, because it allowed Istria, Rijeka and Slovene Littoral to become part of SFR Yugoslavia, later Croatia and Slovenia.

 After the war Drapšin was entered as candidate for the National Assembly at the post-war elections.